 Probably not much, and since we think the nuCamp story makes for some interesting reading, we thought we’d share a little about how it came to be and what led Joe Mullet, nuCamp founder and president, to embark on his entrepreneurial journey!

 From Plumbing to Lawn Furniture to Campers

 By 2005, Joe officially formed Pleasant Valley Teardrop Trailers (the company’s original name) and started operations with an eight-man workforce in a 3,000-square-foot shop in Sugarcreek, Ohio.
 But he didn’t want to make cookie-cutter trailers.
 Instead, Joe was determined to produce high-quality trailers to fill a void in the RV marketplace.
-And camper customers appreciated it—with the result that, by the end of 2006, the company not only tripled its production from 50 to 150 but also expanded operations into a second business.
+And camper customers appreciated it—in 2006 and 2007, the company flourished, building over 250 trailers with a team of only eight workers.
 The future looked full of promise.